smlab-niser/hbimcourse/content/docs/module-one/_index.md

 - Photogrammetry using unmanned aerial vehicle (UAV)
 - Other data collection sources
 - Proprietary and open source software for data processing
-- Case study of the abovr for Rajarani.
+- Case study of the above for Rajarani.

 Along with legal, technical and non-technical challenges for the above mentioned parts of this module.